xuankimtran/docs-1/pages/katalon-studio/videos/api_testing_katalon_studio_handling_jwt.md

 In this video, Rahul Rathore discusses how to handle JSON Web Token (jwt) with Katalon Studio.

 1\.
-Add Authorization field via HTTP Header.
+Add Authorization field in HTTP Header.

 2\.
 In Authorization field > add values as `Bearer {token_id}`.